-The State indicated that, as established in the foregoing documents, its "withdrawal" produces "immediate effects" as of the July 9, 1999 date of its deposit with the General Secretariat of the OAS, and applies to all cases in which it had not submitted its answer to applications initiated before the Court;
+The State Indicated that, as established in the foregoing documents, its "withdrawal" produces "immediate effects" as of the July 9, 1999 date of its deposit with the General Secretariat of the OAS, and applies to all cases in which it had not submitted its answer to applications initiated before the Court;

-Consequently, the communication transmitted by the Court on July 12, 1999 notifying the State of the application in the Constitutional Court case (Ref.
-CDH-11.760/002) refers to a matter with respect to which the Court is not competent to exercise contentious jurisdiction.
+Consequently, the communication transmitted by the Court on May 10, 1999 notifying the State of the application in the case of Baruch lycher Bronstein (Ref.
+CDH-11.762/002) refers to a matter with respect to which the Court is not competent to exercise contentious jurisdiction.

 The State thus considers the Honorable Court to have been deprived of jurisdiction by the acts of its legislature and Foreign Ministry of July 8 and 9, 1999 aimed at "withdrawing" the State's acceptance of the compulsory jurisdiction of the Honorable Court.
-In particular, the July 8, 1999 declaration filed with the General Secretariat of the OAS on July 9, 1999 indicates that "in accordance with the American Convention on Human Rights, the Republic of Peru withdraws the Declaration of recognition of the optional clause of acceptance, opportunely made by the Peruvian Government, of the contentious competence of the Inter-American Court of Human Rights."
-This
+In particular, the July 8, 1999 declaration filed with the General Secretariat of the OAS on July 9, 1999 indicates that "in accordance with the American Convention on Human Rights, the Republic of Peru withdraws the Declaration of recognition of the optional clause of acceptance, opportunely made by the Peruvian Government, of the contentious competence of the Inter-American Court of Human Rights."^{} This "withdrawal" will be of "immediate effect- and apply to all cases in which Peru has not answered the application initiated before the Court."
+The State thus asserts that its action of "withdrawal" not only has immediate effect, but applies to cases previously filed with the Court with respect to which it has yet to answer.